imouzon/SASnatch/README.md

     proc means data = d2; run;

 Although the second method only prints the mean to the output (along with all the other SAS output).
 I can appreciate this.
-However, there are several pieces that may alarm others (``keep = `` but not ``drop = ``, using not just SQL but ``proc sql``, the colon to create the macro variable ``meanObs`` but a ampersand to call it, where does ``_N_`` come from, and so on).
+However, there are several pieces that may alarm others that haven't found themselves needing to do so a thing in SAS (``keep = `` but not ``drop = ``, using not just SQL but ``proc sql``, the colon to create the macro variable ``meanObs`` but a ampersand to call it, where does ``_N_`` come from, and so on).

 Even being generally happy using SAS myself, I often wish I could do